Speaker of the House

 Prior to serving in the House, Ralston served in the Georgia State Senate from 1992 until 1998 when he won the Republican nomination for Attorney General of Georgia.

 He is the immediate past Chair of the Southern Legislative Conference and a member of the Executive Committee of the National Conference of State Legislatures.
-His also a member of the Executive Committee of the national Speakers Conference.
+He is also a member of the Executive Committee of the National Speakers Conference.